 ‘Dance is a form of expression without words,’ interests me as an author as well.
 Writing and dance have a strong connection.
 They can be seen as a form of storytelling.
 Writers need to show their characters’ emotions in various ways.
 In my opinion some of the best writers do this.
 It is about the feeling, writing from your soul.
 I guess how I connect the two is when I dance I feel the emotions and dance with passion.
 The same applies to my writing I try to feel the characters emotions and write with passion.

 My third novel, Dance Demons introduces readers to the world of Latin dance, the Salsa, Cha, Cha, and some other styles.

 Dancing is all around us, in movies, the theatre, on the internet, and television.
 Dance is part of culture, tradition, history and new age.
-Some of my favourite movies are Strictly Ballroom, Dirty Dancing, Billy Ellliot, Mao’s Last Dance and Singing in the Rain.
+Some of my favourite movies are Strictly Ballroom, Dirty Dancing, Billy Ellliot, Mao’s Last Dancer and Singing in the Rain.